Quick Video Clip Training and Tutorial

 Replying to a conversation

-When receiving a Conversation, you may click on a Conversation popup to reply.
+When receiving a BlueNote Conversation, a popup will appear and stay on the screen for an hour.
+You may click on that Conversation's popup to reply immediately back to all users in that Conversation thread.
 You may also respond from the Conversation Inbox or from Messages (previously read and previously sent Conversations).
-Choose the Conversation, type your message, then click Respond.
+Choose the Conversation, type your message, then press the Send button to reply.

-Notice in the Windows taskbar that the BlueNote icon flashes green when the Conversation is received.
+Notice that the BlueNote icon in the Windows taskbar at the bottom quickly flashes green when the Conversation is received and the popup appears.
 This is an indication that there are one or more Conversations in the user's Conversation Inbox.

 Changing Local Settings